 Simples and the most popular business model for apps is the advertisement in the app.
 If you use a free app that shows a small ad banner on the bottom of the screen, that’s it.
 This could be by integrating advertisement codes directly from Google AdMob or showing sponsored ads, where users have to perform a series of in-app tasks to claim a reward.
 In-app advertising is by far the simplest and easiest way to monetize your app.
 Such business models don’t require too much maintenance so you can develop multiple apps and generate revenue by showing ads in all of them.

 - In-app Purchase

 Freemium (Free & Premium) is also a popular business model for monetizing apps.
-Apps that offering several features usually divide the features into two groups.
-Features are those that come with the app for free, and those, which are usually more professional and better, that comes at a cost.
+Apps that offer several features usually divide features into two groups.
+Features are those that come with the app for free, and those, which are usually more professional and better, and come at a cost.
 If users want to have those features too, then they have to pay a fee to unlock them.

 - Paid App

 Paid apps are those that you have to pay money to download and install.
 Such apps usually come in two separate free and pro versions which you have to pay to install the pro one.
 The free version usually has very limited features with ads and the paid version comes as a complete software package.
 Such apps are usually for professional use suck as professional image & video editors, cryptocurrency exchange apps, company-specific apps, etc.

 Depending on the nature of your app, you have to decide which one is better for you.
 In general, advertisement is a proven way of making money from apps.
 In-app purchase is good for games where players literally pay to win by buying game coins to purchase in-game items.
 Freemium is good for text/image editors where premium features are only available for paid users.
 Subscription is generally good for news and educational apps where extra contents are available for those who pay a fee.
 It is also good for online services like cloud storage apps.
 And at last, Paid App is good for apps providing special features, content, and services that cannot be found for free.